 If overuse from sports and other physical activities is causing foot pain for your child, avoiding prolonged walking and standing may help improve their symptoms.

 Building up the muscles in the feet and legs and improving flexibility can help your child’s feet heel while also preventing reinjury.

 Investing in well-fitting, high-quality shoes can help improve your child’s foot pain, especially if they have pediatric flatfoot.

 When necessary, your child’s podiatrist can correct flatfoot or other issues with surgery.

-To learn more about pediatric foot pain, call North Florida Foot & Ankle Specialists or schedule an appointment online now.
+To learn more about pediatric foot pain, call North Florida Foot & Ankle Specialists now.